Do you want to know the secret to giving up all of your vices? Do you know why you have a bunch of bad habits in the first place?

 - I don’t want to watch porn.

 I do everything for D&P and outsource nothing.
-I write/edit every word, edit every podcast, design the page, and handle the backend crap:
+I write/edit every word, edit every podcast, design the page, and handle the backend crap.
+Running a website involves a lot of back end stuff that isn’t always fun:

 - What is a bounce rate and how does it impact my SEO and what are the best WordPress apps to decrease it?
 Is Alexa legit; they don’t even know what search terms people are using to find me.
 Disqus?
 JetPack?
 What is an SSL and private IP and do I need one?